 How to grow your startup from zero users to million users, in just 6 months?

-That’s the question I’m regularly asked at startup events when they hear about the success we’ve had with I Am Playr (the social game I work with), which we launched 8 months ago.
+That’s the question I’m regularly asked at startup events when they hear about the success we’ve had with I Am Playr (the social game I worked with), 8 months months after we launched.

 So I thought I’d use this post to answer that question

 This is the story of how we grew I Am Playr, the first game for our social gaming startup to over 4 million users in just over 6 months.
 I’ve picked out the 6 most impactful things that got us there:

 • 4 million users is really a vanity metric.
 Yes, it’s true – we’ve had four million users play our game – but that’s actually easy to do (if you have deep pockets), what’s harder is to keep those users engaged and coming back day after day (and month after month).
 That’s why the standard industry standard metric is Monthly Active User (MAU) – we have 1.3 million of these now playing on ave 48 minutes a day, which is still pretty damn good.
 More on vanity and non-vanity metrics here

 • These user numbers may sound huge to you, and to a certain degree they are large, but we are still a tiny player in the social gaming industry.
 Companies like Zynga alone have over 292 million monthly active users (and Drawsomething famously added 50 million users in 50 days) – so although we’re proud of what we’ve achieved, we’re very aware we’ve a long way, and a few more zeros, before Mark Zuckenberg is posting about us on his Facebook wall

 • I write this from the perspective of Marketing Manager for I Am Playr – so most of what I’ll I write about will be marketing focused, however – the growth could not have been achieved if the game production team did not develop (and continue to develop) such a genuinely amazing game

 • Throughout this article I use the word ‘game’ – but you could really change this for ‘your startup’ in most of the cases